LLNL/conduit/src/docs/sphinx/building.rst

 Supported CMake Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We recommend CMake 3.20 or newer.
-We test building Conduit with CMake 3.14 and 3.2x variants.
+We recommend CMake 3.21 or newer.
+We test building Conduit with CMake 3.21 and newer 3.2x variants.

 Using Conduit in Another Project